jameswilson/jira-worklog-import/Readme.md

-# CSV to Jira
+# JSON to Jira

-This script allows to import a CSV file containing worklogs into Jira.
+This script allows to import a JSON file containing worklogs into Jira.

 Install: